 Applying for Universal Credit

-If you’re making a new claim for Universal Credit, you will no longer have to call the DWP.
-You will be called if any of your information needs to be checked and message you through your online journal.
+If you’re making a new claim for Universal Credit, you will no longer have an interview with the DWP.
+They will call you if any of your information needs to be checked and message you through your online journal.

-If you’ve used your Government Gateway account in the last year, for example to file a Self Assessment tax return, this can be used to prove your identity.
+If you’ve used your Government Gateway or Verify account in the last year, for example to file a Self Assessment tax return, this can be used to prove your identity.

 If you’re claiming Universal Credit you will have to wait at least five weeks for the first payment, so don’t delay making a claim.